casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/full-installation-tutorial.md

 This tutorial applies to the Rust implementation of the Casper NFT standard, which requires the following Casper crates:

 - [casper_contract](https://docs.rs/casper-contract/latest/casper_contract/index.html) - A Rust library for writing smart contracts on Casper networks
-- [casper_types](https://docs.rs/casper-types/latest/casper_types/) - Types used to allow creation of Wasm contracts and tests for use on Casper networks
+- [casper_types](https://docs.rs/casper-types/latest/casper_types/) - Types used to allow the creation of Wasm contracts and tests for use on Casper networks

-Here is the code snippet which imports those crates:
+Here is the code snippet that imports those crates:

 ```rust
 use casper_contract::{